 2. Leave your phone in another room so you won’t be as tempted to check it constantly.

 3. Get your news from less emotionally stimulating sources like PBS or the BBC.

 4. Change the colors on your phone to grayscale.
 Which of these draws your attention more?
 For me, the grayscale images give me the information without the activation, making it less likely that I will addictively check my phone.
 I have instituted gray-scale only viewing when there are world crises happening.

 5. Mute the volume on the TV during commercial break and don’t turn it back on again until after the “Breaking News” sound is over when the show comes back on.
 Even my dog responds to the “Duh-duh-duh-Dah” that happens when that Breaking News sound plays on CNN.
 When she hears it, she sits straight up in front of the TV, her attention totally focused on the screen, even if she had been laying down in another part of the room.

 6. Move while watching tv or listening.
-I have found that using my resistance bands to exercise when watching the news splits my attention.
-I can listen to the information, but have something else to focus on so I am not getting sucked in.
+Using resistance bands to exercise when watching the news splits your attention.
+You can listen to the information, but have something else to focus on so you are not getting sucked in.
 This also helps to reduce the stress hormones that are released when our fear response is activated.

 The bottom line is that stress eating, whether it is potato chips, chocolate, or the news is not going to make us feel better in the long run.